Learn how to pre-sell your online course, including what has worked best for me over the years as a course creator.

 Pre-selling online courses definitively works, but it’s a risky strategy unless you know exactly what you’re doing.

-How do you sell a course before it's created?
+So, how do you sell a course before it's created?

 There are three ways for course creators to pre-sell an online course: